ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 when, and only when, they appear in all capitals, as shown here.

-# Flow Identifiers {#flow-id}
+# Flows

-Flow identifiers represent bidirectional flows of datagrams within a single QUIC connection.
+Flows are bidirectional exchanges of datagrams within a single QUIC connection.
 These are conceptually similar to streams in the sense that they allow multiplexing of application data.
+Flows are identified within a connection by a numeric value, referred to as the flow ID.
+A flow ID is a 62-bit integer (0 to 2^62-1).

 Flows lack any of the ordering or reliability guarantees of streams.
 Beyond this, a sender SHOULD ensure that DATAGRAM frames within a single flow are transmitted in order relative to one another.
-If multiple DATAGRAM frames can be packed into a single QUIC packet, the sender SHOULD group them by flow identifier to promote fate-sharing within a specific flow and improve the ability to process batches of datagram messages efficiently on the receiver.
+If multiple DATAGRAM frames can be packed into a single QUIC packet, the sender SHOULD group them by flow to promote fate-sharing within a specific flow and improve the ability to process batches of datagram messages efficiently on the receiver.

-# Flow Identifier Allocation {#flow-id-alloc}
+# Flow Allocation {#flow-id-alloc}

-Implementations of HTTP/3 that support the DATAGRAM extension MUST provide a flow identifier allocation service.
-That service will allow applications co-located with HTTP/3 to request a unique flow identifier that they can subsequently use for their own purposes.
-The HTTP/3 implementation will then parse the flow identifier of incoming DATAGRAM frames and use it to deliver the frame to the appropriate application.
+Implementations of HTTP/3 that support the DATAGRAM extension MUST provide a flow allocation service.
+That service will allow applications co-located with HTTP/3 to request a unique flow ID that they can subsequently use for their own purposes.
+The HTTP/3 implementation will then parse the flow ID of incoming DATAGRAM frames and use it to deliver the frame to the appropriate application context.

-Even-numbered flow identifiers are client-initiated, while odd-numbered flow identifiers are server-initiated.
-This means that an HTTP/3 client implementation of the flow identifier allocation service MUST only provide even-numbered identifiers, while a server implementation MUST only provide odd-numbered identifiers.
-Note that, once allocated, any flow identifier can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
+Even-numbered flow IDs are client-initiated, while odd-numbered flow IDs are server-initiated.
+This means that an HTTP/3 client implementation of the flow allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
+Note that, once allocated, any flow ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.

-The flow allocation service SHOULD also provide a mechanism for applications to indicate they have completed their usage of a flow identifier and will no longer be using that flow identifier, this process is called "retiring" a flow identifier.
-Applications MUST NOT retire a flow identifier until after they have received confirmation that the peer has also stopped using that flow identifier.
-The flow identifier allocation service MAY reuse previously retired flow identifiers once they have ascertained that there are no packets with DATAGRAM frames using that flow identifier still in flight.
-Reusing flow identifiers can improve performance by transmitting the flow identifier using a shorter variable-length integer encoding.
+The flow allocation service SHOULD also provide a mechanism for applications to indicate they have completed their usage of a flow ID and will no longer be using that flow ID, this process is called "retiring" a flow ID.
+Applications MUST NOT retire a flow ID until after they have received confirmation that the peer has also stopped using that flow ID.
+The flow allocation service MAY reuse previously retired flow ID once they have ascertained that there are no packets with DATAGRAM frames using that flow ID still in flight.
+Reusing flow IDs can improve performance by transmitting the flow ID using a shorter variable-length integer encoding.